KDotP/PersonalityTest/README.md

 **"Python is not recognized" (Windows)** — You likely missed the "Add Python to PATH" checkbox during installation.
 Uninstall Python and reinstall it, making sure to check that box.

-**"No module named 'mematics'" (all platforms)** — This is expected if you're running the program outside of its intended environment.
+**"No module named 'X'" (all platforms)** — This is expected if you're running the program outside of its intended environment.
 Let whoever gave you this know.

 **The terminal closes immediately** — You probably double-clicked `main.py`, you may have to run it through the terminal instead.
 Go back to Step 3.